GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 March - [Alphabet "Soup"](march-meeting)

-April - Visiting WWII Vet and artist Owen Hughes
+April - Visiting WWII Vet and artist [Owen Hughes ](/img/owenhughesflier.pdf)- in Room 204A

 May - Slideshow of old Conference slides and discussion of slides